UltraMessaging/mon_demo/README.md

 appropriate changes for your network and environment (e.g. interface IPs and multicast groups).

-Next, make a copy of "lbm.sh" into your home directory and edit it.
+Next, copy "lbm.sh.example" to "lbm.sh" and edit it.
 Make appropriate changes for your UM license and installation location.

 The "tst.sh" shell script sources "~/lbm.sh" and runs a set of applications